Florence Babb

 Florence Evelyn Babb (born February 21, 1951) is an American anthropologist, author and editor.
-Babb is Anthony Harrington Distinguished Professor in Latin American Studies and Professor of Anthropology Emerita at the University of North Carolina at Chapel Hill.
+Babb is the Anthony Harrington Distinguished Professor in Latin American Studies and Professor of Anthropology Emerita at the University of North Carolina at Chapel Hill.

 Biography

 Babb was born in Goshen, New York, February 21, 1951.
 She earned a BA in Anthropology and French in 1973 from Tufts University, and then earned from the State University of New York at Buffalo an M.A.
 (1976) and a Ph.D.
 (1981) in Anthropology.

 Babb was appointed the Anthony Harrington Distinguished Professor in Latin American Studies and Professor of Anthropology at the University of North Carolina at Chapel Hill (2014–2024) and as of July 2024 holds the title of Professor of Anthropology Emerita.
 Before that, she was the Vada Allen Yeomans Professor of Women's Studies at the University of Florida (2005–2014), and she held a faculty position in Anthropology and Women's Studies at the University of Iowa (1982–2004), where she served terms as Chair of the Department of Anthropology (2001–2003) and Women's Studies (1994–1997, 1983–1985).
-At Iowa, she was helped develop a graduate specialization in Feminist Anthropology and a PhD program in Women's Studies.
+At Iowa, she helped develop a graduate specialization in Feminist Anthropology and a PhD program in Women's Studies.
 Early in her career, she taught at Colgate University as a Visiting Instructor to assistant professor of anthropology (1979–1982).

 Babb has performed ethnographic research in Peru, as well as in Nicaragua, Cuba, and Southern Mexico.
 Her most recent book is Women’s Place in the Andes: Engaging Decolonial Feminist Anthropology (2018) and since its publication, she has been working on a multi-sited ethnography of three regions in Peru, entitled Scaling Differences: Place, Race, and Gender in Andean Peru.
 She has conducted fieldwork in the highland city of Huaraz, the rural Indigenous community of Vicos, and the capital city of Lima.
 Three of her books have been translated and published in Spanish.

 Babb has published numerous books, articles, and chapters on the topics of gender, sexuality, race and class in changing contexts in Latin America.
 Her books include Between Field and Cooking Pot: The Political Economy of Marketwomen in Peru, After revolution: Mapping Gender and Cultural Politics in Neoliberal Nicaragua, and The Tourism Encounter: Fashioning Latin American Nations and Histories.
-She is a frequent guest lecturer and panelist at national and international conferences.